Church MembershipDiscover Sylvania

 Does attending mean I'm joining the church?

-No. The luncheon gives you the option to proceed with membership, but pursuing membership after the lunch is entirely optional.
+No. The class gives you the option to proceed with membership, but pursuing membership after the class is entirely optional.

-Also, if you would like to learn more about membership before our next luncheon, just complete the form below and we’ll schedule a time for you to meet with a pastoral staff member and/or elder.
+Also, if you would like to learn more about membership before our next 6-week Discover Sylvania class, just complete the form below and we’ll schedule a time for you to meet with a pastoral staff member and/or elder.

 What Do I Do If I’d Like to Join?